11 Qualitative Data Examples

 3. Surveys with Open-Ended Questions

-There are various ways to collect qualitative data in surveys, using different methods and tools like open-ended questions, closed-ended questions, observations in natural settings, and even digital intelligence platforms that offer powerful research capabilities.
+There are various ways to collect qualitative data in surveys, using different qualitative data collection methods and tools like open-ended questions, closed-ended questions, observations in natural settings, and even digital intelligence platforms that offer powerful research capabilities.

 Example